A Scoping Review of the Ethical Perspectives on Anthropomorphising Large Language Model-Based Conversational Agents: Related Work

-Further, in healthcare, Meadi et al.'s scoping review \citep{meadi2025exploring} of ethical issues in conversational AI used as a therapist included 101 articles and treats anthropomorphisation as the attribution of human agency or other characteristics to a nonhuman entity.
+Further, in healthcare, Meadi et al.'s scoping review \citep{meadi2025exploring} of ethical issues in conversational AI used as a therapist treats anthropomorphisation as the attribution of human agency or other characteristics to a nonhuman entity.
 Ethically, the review frames anthropomorphisation mainly through a risk lens, clustering it with deception, concerns about users mistaking CAs for a human therapist and developing false expectations or attachments.
-However, anthropomorphisation is thinly developed and there is scarcity of empirical work and insufficient stakeholder perspectives \citep{meadi2025exploring}.\footnote{Although 24\% of screened articles report deception, 21\% of these studies do not elaborate on the challenge and the relation to anthropomorphisation.} Lastly, Klein’s (2025) domain-independent meta-analysis synthesizes experimental evidence on human-like social cues in text-based conversational agents, drawing on a systematic search of published and unpublished work and retaining 800 effect sizes from 199 datasets reported in 142 papers (N=41,642) \citep{klein2025effects}.
+However, anthropomorphisation is thinly developed and there is scarcity of empirical work and insufficient stakeholder perspectives \citep{meadi2025exploring}.\footnote{Although 24\% of screened articles report deception, 21\% of these studies do not elaborate on the challenge and the relation to anthropomorphisation.} Lastly, Klein’s (2025) domain-independent meta-analysis synthesizes experimental evidence on human-like social cues in text-based conversational agents, drawing on a systematic search of published and unpublished work \citep{klein2025effects}.
 Anthropomorphisation yields a small positive effect on users’ social responses, spanning outcomes such as attitudes, perceptions, affect, rapport, trust, and behaviour.
 Effects vary by boundary conditions, with moderation by factors such as cue type (verbal vs. other), interaction structure (unstructured vs. structured), and task features.
 Overall, these findings support the view that anthropomorphising cues can help, but not uniformly across contexts.